Public transport is simple, right? Buy a ticket, jump on, jump off. What’s the problem?

 Disputing a fine

-If you feel like you have been issued a fine unfairly or can prove that you shouldn’t have received it, you can contact PTV and explain why.
+If you feel like you have been issued a fine unfairly or can prove that you shouldn’t have received it, you can contact Transport Victoria and explain why.

 Check out the Victorian Government's page for more information on seeking a review of a fine.